 Fact: Most suicide is preventable.
-Most suicidal people want to live but for the period of significant risk they are unable to effectively consider alternatives to the unendurable pain they feel.
-For them, considering suicide is an attempt at problem solving to end that pain.
+Most suicidal people want to live, but for the period of significant risk, they cannot effectively consider alternatives to the unendurable pain they feel.
+For them, considering suicide is an attempt at problem-solving to end that pain.

 2. Myth: Most suicides happen without warning.

-Fact: There are definite warning signs preceding most suicide attempts.
+Fact: Definite warning signs are preceding most suicide attempts.
 Knowing the warning signs is the first step you can take to deter suicidal behavior.
-Learning intervention skills for how to helpfully respond to someone who may be suicidal is the next step.
+Learning intervention skills for how to respond to someone who may be suicidal helpfully is the next step.
 Suicide Risk Questionnaire

 3. Myth: Students who talk about suicide aren’t likely to attempt or complete suicide.